OpenReqEU/OpenReq/README.md

 # Teams

 - [HITeC e.V.](https://hitec-hamburg.de) is the technology transfer centre of the Department of Informatics at the University of Hamburg.
-Since 1997, HITEC provides professional servics to the department and to public and commercial organizations.
+Since 1997, HITEC provides professional services to the department and to public and commercial organizations.
 In particular, it conducts R&D cooperation with companies, presents, customizes, and disseminates the research results of the university.

 - [Graz Technical University](http://ase.ist.tugraz.at/ASE/) is represented by the Applied Software Engineering group at the Institute for Software Technology (IST).
 Our areas of expertise are recommender systems, model-based diagnosis and repair, configuration of complex products and services, and group decision making.